clairecoffey/clairecoffey.github.io/index.md

 ## Academic Background
 <img src="/matriculation-photo-full.jpeg" width="200" class="left-img"/>

 My name's Claire Coffey and welcome to my self-indulgent website, all about _me_.
 I have recently started my PhD in [Health Data Science](https://www.hdruk.ac.uk/careers-in-health-data-science/phd-programme/) at the University of Cambridge, with a studentship from Health Data Research UK, the Alan Turing Institute, and the Wellcome Trust.
 I would love to make a genuine positive difference with my work; and I feel that applying my computer science knowledge to healthcare problems is one of the most impactful ways to do this.

+At the moment, I'm interested in developing multimorbidity risk prediction algorithms using machine learning; especially considering fairness and bias in this context.
+Moreover, I'm interested in how machine learning for healthcare can be done in a way to consider the environmental impact of these algorithms - especially since climate change disproportionately affects the most disadvantaged individuals globally and in the UK, including negatively impacting their health.

-Before this, I was a DeepMind Scholar in MPhil Advanced Computer Science at the University of Cambridge, where I was supervised by Neil Lawrence and my research project focused on fairness and discrimination in machine learning - a topic which I feel is extremely important and needs to be addressed.
+Before this, I was a DeepMind Scholar in MPhil Advanced Computer Science at the University of Cambridge, where I was supervised by Neil Lawrence and my research project focused on fairness and bias in machine learning - a topic which I feel is extremely important and needs to be addressed.
 The photo of me here is from the happy day I signed a very big book to matriculate into Clare Hall College, which is a wonderful college - not only because of the name!

 I completed my first-class BSc in Computer Science at the University of Birmingham (which, I'm sure you know, is widely appreciated as the best city in the world).
 As part of this degree, I also got the opportunity to study abroad at the University of British Columbia and the University of Waterloo which was an added bonus.

 After my undergraduate degree, I worked for a couple of years in a research and development role for a start-up company that builds autonomous vehicle software.
 Here, my focus (amongst many things) was on the implementation of multi-objective route planning algorithms.
 Throughout my studies, I've always been interested in applying my knowledge to real-world problems, which is why this role appealed to me, as well as my current PhD, of course.

 ## Projects
-As part of my
+- <b>Axes of Prognosis</b>: As part of my PhD training, I had the opportunity to work with COVID-19 data from Wuhan, China.
+I collaborated with Emma Whitfield and Honghan Wu on this project to identify and predict nuanced subtypes of COVID-19 prognosis.
+Available [here](https://www.medrxiv.org/content/10.1101/2021.03.16.21253371v1).

 ## Talks